Yashi-Singh-9/Join-Our-Newsletter/README.md

 * ✅ Responsive newsletter subscription form
 * ✅ Validates required email input
 * ✅ Styled error and success states
-* ✅ Clean, modern layout using Tailwind
+* ✅ Clean, modern layout
 * ✅ Deployed and accessible via a live demo link

 This site was created as part of a [DevChallenges](https://devchallenges.io/) frontend practice challenge.